Hello dear ones,

 Here in Oakland, amidst the rains and nearby floods, today there is sunshine, new green and blooms, the glimpses of spring.

 February has felt full!
 I’ve been busy writing grants, applying for artist residencies, and delighting in research for various upcoming projects.
 I’m currently reading Willa Cather’s letters and Judy Grahn’s memoir as I think about “pioneers”, ownership, place and identity.
-I’m working with Audio Producer Elena Boykin-Levy to gather Oakland LGBTQ oral histories for this year’s dance project.
+I’m working with Audio Producer Elena Boykin-Levy to gather Oakland LGBTQ oral histories for a future dance project.
 Maybe you or someone you know can add to this important archive.
 Please let me know if you’d be up for sharing your stories with us!

 Many of us are feeling this urge to research, collect and celebrate personal and community histories.
 Earlier this month other former club dancers Richelle Donigan, Alex Morrison, Fredrika Keefer and I created a performance in honor of Club Q and Deneuve/Curve magazine.
 I came out at 16 in Salt Lake City, Utah and this publication showed me the existence of lesbian arts and culture before I made the move to the Bay Area and joined in.
 Director Jen Rainin, Producer Rivkah Beth Medow, and stellar team are making a documentary film that tells the story of Franco Stevens, the magazine, and the times and culture of which it was a part.
 I am honored to have SBDP support this project — see a trailer and learn more about the Ahead of the Curve movie.